tamzi/maa/README.md

 Comming soon

 ## Versioning
 See:
-    - [the Releases section of our GitHub project](https://github.com/tamzi/maa/releases) ,for changelogs for each release version of maa.
+ - [The Releases section of our GitHub project](https://github.com/tamzi/maa/releases) ,for changelogs for each release version of maa.
-    - [the official maa blog](#) contain summaries of the most noteworthy changes made in each release.
+ - [The official maa blog](#) contain summaries of the most noteworthy changes made in each release.

 ##### References